He would cringe at hearing the word applied to him, but George Dolan was—plug your ears, George—an institution.

 The creed of a general assignments reporter is “have notepad, will travel.”
 In his early days Dolan, like C. L. Richhart and future entertainment columnist Elston Brooks, covered everything from the stock show and rodeo (an assignment no Star-Telegram writer could dodge) to political speeches to Fort Worth’s gangland crime of the 1950s.

-Back when the Star-Telegram devoted entire pages to farm and ranch news, Dolan even wrote farm news.
+Back when the Star-Telegram devoted entire pages to farm and ranch news, Dolan even put on his Mr. Green Jeans hat and wrote farm news.

 Dolan came to the Star-Telegram during the final decade of Amon Carter’s leadership.
 In the Texas newspaper wars, Carter early on had ceded east Texas to the Morning News and Times Herald.
 The Star-Telegram’s domain, Carter decreed, would be the enormity of west Texas, every farmer and rancher, every pumpjack and jackrabbit of it.
 After all, Fort Worth was “where the West begins.”